 Twin turbocharged 350 Chevy project

-The following 12 pages details the design, selection and fabrication of a twin turbo chevy 350.
-Was it worth it? -Yes, Reccomend it? - Yes!
+The following 12 pages details the design, selection and fabrication of a twin turbo Chevy 350.

 You have probably read this a million times, but I would also recommend reading Corky Bell's Maximum Boost book; Not just to understand about turbos, but also intercooling, plumbing, wastegates and lots of other general info along with some good photo's to show whats possible.